GhostDuckyy/GhostDuckyy/Projects/Anime Dimensions Simulator/ReadMe.md

 Recommand use alt, use on ur **own risk**!!!

-Also don't look the source, i try my best to beautiful it (hope don't hurt ur eyes) <3
+Also don't look the source, i try my best to beautiful it (hope don't hurt ur eyes). <3
 ## Changelogs
 ```lua
 - Webhook: [Current are very useless]